gfx-labs/jrpc/readme.md

   clientutil/      - common utilities for client implementations to use
-    idreply.go       - generalizes making a request with an incrementing id, then waiting on it helper.go        - helpers for decoding messages, etc codec/           - codec related things. used by client and server implementations errors.go        - jsonrpc2 error codes and marshaling json.go          - jsonrpc2 json rules, encoding, decoding peer.go          - peerinfo
+    idreply.go       - generalizes making a request with an incrementing id, then waiting on it helper.go        - helpers for decoding messages, etc codec/           - codec related things. to implement new codecs, use this package errors.go        - jsonrpc2 error codes and marshaling json.go          - jsonrpc2 json rules, encoding, decoding peer.go          - peerinfo
     transport.go     - define ReaderWriter interface
-    wire.go          - jsonrpc2 wire protocol marshaling, like ID and Version server.go        - a server server implementation that uses the codec jrpc.go          - define the Handler, HandlerFunc, and ResponseWriter reqresp.go       - define Request, Response, along with json marshaling for the request jrpctest/        - utilities for testing client and server. suite.go         - implementors of client and server should pass this contrib/         - packages that add to jrpc
+    wire.go          - jsonrpc2 wire protocol marshaling, like ID and Version jrpc.go          - define the Handler, HandlerFunc, and ResponseWriter reqresp.go       - define Request, Response, along with json marshaling for the request server/            - server implementation
+    server.go        - a simple server implementation that uses a codec.ReaderWriter jrpctest/        - utilities for testing client and server. suite.go         - implementors of client and server should pass this contrib/         - packages that add to jrpc